quadram-institute-bioscience/dadaist2/docs/pages/dadaist2.md

 ---
 ## dadaist2
 **dadaist2** - a shell wrapper for DADA2, to detect representative sequences and generate a feature table starting from Illumina Paired End reads.
+This is the main program of the _dadaist2 toolkit_ that includes several wrappers and utilities to streamline the analysis of metabarcoding reads from the Linux shell to R.

 ## Author
 Andrea Telatin <andrea.telatin@quadram.ac.uk>